 To investigate whether routine annual assessment blood tests in cystic fibrosis (CF) patients under 5 years influence management.
 A total of 169 patients (100 female), median age 2.2 years (range 0.3-4.9) were identified.
 Eleven per cent of patients underwent subsequent management changes, including liver ultrasound, fasting glucose, and a short course of iron.
 Of particular importance, vitamin A and E concentrations were low in 9% of patients, which prompted an increase in prescribed dose.
 These results support the recommendations for routine blood tests at annual review in preschool CF children.

-This study on Annual Assessments fully justifies the time, expense (and for the patient at times distress!) of regular annual reviews of relevant laboratory tests in children with CF. In Leeds we have been performing such Annual Assessments since 1980 (influenced by Douglas Crozier 1974) and have found them very valuable in detecting subclinical abnormalities at an early stage – somewhat analagous to regular servicing of a car!!
+This study on Annual Assessments fully justifies the time, expense (and for the patient at times distress!) of regular annual reviews of relevant laboratory tests in children with CF. In Leeds we have been performing such Annual Assessments since 1980 (influenced by the work and approach of the late Douglas Crozier (Douglas Crozier 1974) and have found them very valuable in detecting subclinical abnormalities at an early stage – somewhat analogous to regular servicing of a car!!
 We were pleased that others have found the practise useful.
 Annual Reviews are now regarded as mandatory in the UK and the details described in the CF Trust’s Standards of Care document.
 Dec 2011 (www.cftrust.org.uk).